Low Energy Supergravity Revisited (I)

-The paper is organized as follows: in section \ref{sec:gen} we recall the general setting of $N=1$ Supergravity.
-A summary of the main ingredients of the approach of Ref.~\cite{SW} is given in section \ref{sec:SW}, as well as a reminder of the general requirement for the consistency of any low energy visible sector of (broken) supersymmetry.
-Section \ref{sec:NSW-flat} is devoted to the main results of the paper: we describe our approach and argue why the results of \cite{SW} cannot encompass all possible forms of the K\"ahler potential and superpotential that comply with this requirement.
+The paper is organized as follows: in Section \ref{sec:gen} we recall the general setting of $N=1$ Supergravity.
+A summary of the main ingredients of the approach of Ref.~\cite{SW} is given in Section \ref{sec:SW}, as well as a reminder of the general requirement for the consistency of any low energy visible sector of (broken) Supersymmetry \gilbertzero{in the presence of at least one ${\cal O}(m_{p\ell})$ VEV.} Section \ref{sec:NSW-flat} is devoted to the main results of the paper: we describe our approach and argue why the results of \cite{SW} cannot encompass all possible forms of the K\"ahler potential and superpotential that comply with this requirement.
 We then give, in the case of the flat K\"ahler metric, the complete classification of the general forms of the superpotential of $N=1$ Supergravity consistent with low energy physics, yielding not only the conventional ones of \cite{SW}, but also a whole class of new solutions.
 Complete details of the rigorous proof of this classification are relegated to appendices \ref{app:prelimin} and \ref{app:proof-flat}.
 A comparison between the features of the new and conventional forms is addressed in section \ref{sec:comparison}.
-In section \ref{sec:NSW-non-flat} and appendix \ref{app:non-flat} we exhibit and discuss briefly examples of new solutions in the more involved general K\"ahler case.
+In Section \ref{sec:NSW-non-flat} and \ref{app:non-flat} we exhibit and discuss briefly examples of new solutions in the more involved general K\"ahler case.